kaymckelly/sapientia/README.md

-# sapientia
+# Sapientia
-learning design by doing
+## learning design by doing

+I love UX, but haven't learned a lot yet.
+That's about to change.